ocaml-ppx/ocamlformat/README.md

 When the option `--disable-outside-detected-project` is set, .ocamlformat files outside of the project (including the one in `XDG_CONFIG_HOME`) are not read.
 The project root of an input file is taken to be the nearest ancestor directory that contains a .git or .hg or dune-project file.
 If no config file is found, formatting is disabled.

+An `.ocamlformat-ignore` file specifies files that OCamlFormat should ignore.
+Each line in an ocamlformat-ignore file specifies a filename relative to the dir of the ocamlformat-ignore file.
+Lines starting with `#` are ignored and can be used as comments.

 ### Preset profiles

 Preset profiles set all options, overriding lower priority configuration.
 A preset profile can be set using the `--profile` (or `-p`) option.
 You can pass the option `--profile=<name>` on the command line or add `profile = <name>` in an .ocamlformat configuration file.